 If you do need more advanced security functionality and greater control over what happens within your organization, then that’s when you should look seriously at the Business Plus Plan.

 Business Plus Plan

-When you factor in the $18 per user per month cost for this option, the Business Plus Plan works well for large businesses.
+When you factor in this option’s $18 per user per month cost, the Business Plus Plan works well for large businesses.